 **Reflections and how-to’s are likely to be on similar content, but reflections should be approached from a personal perspective and how-to’s should be approached from a more didactic, informative perspective

 Posts should be written for an audience new to research, not to experts.

 This is an informal, conversational space, and we like the tone of our blog to reflect that.

 We encourage you to write in the first-person and avoid passive voice.

 Inclusive language is required in LibParlor posts.
-Authors should avoid describing gender as binary (instead of men and women, use people); avoiding racist, sexist, transphobic, ableist, classist language; and use people-first language when describing disabilities.
+Authors should avoid describing gender as binary (instead of men and women, use people); avoiding racist, sexist, transphobic, ableist, classist language.

 Authors must use a person’s preferred pronouns if known.
 For general singular personal pronouns, use the single “they” or “their” or reword the sentence to not require a singular pronoun.

 We have no hard minimums or maximums for submissions as long as it makes sense for the type of post you are writing.
 Please see the post types (above) for target lengths.
 If you feel you want to write a longer or shorter piece than the ranges call for, send us an email, and we can chat about it.

 Since this is a blog, we highly encourage posts to have headings or other formatting that will enhance the reading experience and make the post accessible for those using screen readers.

 LibParlor likes to highlight specific strong quotes from each post to be used to direct the reader to crucial moments in the post.
 Please include any bolding for passages you think are strong or noteworthy and know that LibParlor Editors will also seek out and highlight these sentences on their own.